shundezhang/kubedmp/README.md

 ## Intruction
 The `kubectl cluster-info dump` command dumps cluster information for debugging and diagnosing cluster problems.
 The output consists of a number of json documents and container logs.
-It can be very large if all of these are dumped into a single file. kubedmp parses the dump file and displays it nicely in a simliar way as kubectl command's output.
+It can be very large if all of these are dumped into a single file. kubedmp parses the dump file(s) and displays the output nicely in a simliar way as kubectl command's output.

 ## Usage

 The use of kubedmp is similar to kubectl; it has several sub commands.
-By default it reads file `./cluster-info.dump` as input, or it can be specified with flag `-f path/to/dump/file`.
+By default it reads file `./cluster-info.dump` as input; a different file can be specified with flag `-f path/to/dump/file`; if the dump is a directory, specify it with `-d path/to/dump/dir`.

 ```
 Available Commands: